Gillian Adler

 LITR 3039

 This course examines, through medieval texts and manuscripts, the complex imagination of animals and animality in the Middle Ages.
 Critical theories of the Animal Turn seek to reevaluate the relationship between animals and human beings, envisioning the history of the animal as not only environmental but also intellectual, cultural, technological, economic, and as a history of marginalization.
 Integrating our interdisciplinary study of medieval culture with these theories, we will consider textual and visual materials that recognize the essential, varied, and often surprising roles that animals play and that question an anthropocentric vision that has often otherized animals and animality.
 Online archives and other digital resources will help us navigate portrayals of animals found in bestiaries, romance narratives, and saints’ lives.
 In addition, students will learn about the critical importance of animal studies to current environmental justice issues.
-This course will participate in the Spring 2025 Sarah Lawrence Interdisciplinary Collaborative on the Environment (SLICE) Mellon course cluster, with a focus on environmental and climate justice and an involvement with local organizations.
-The semester will include two interludes during which students will engage in collaborative projects across disciplines and in partnership with students from Bronx Community College.
+This course will participate in the Sarah Lawrence Interdisciplinary Collaborative on the Environment (SLICE) Mellon course cluster, with a focus on environmental and climate justice and an involvement with local organizations.
+The semester will include two interludes during which students will engage in collaborative projects across disciplines.
 Students will have the opportunity to develop field-based conference projects.

 Faculty